FAQ CISM

 What CISM-measures can be taken by a crewmember involved in an incident?

-Are there CISM-Teams on stand-by, for example at certain airports?
+Are there CISM-Teams on stand-by, for example at certain airports, airfields or airshows?

 No, the high cost of such a service makes this impossible.

-In the event an incident is reported, all CISM-Team-members are alerted by SMS via an internet based system and are appointed during their free-time.
+In the event an incident is reported, all CISM-Team members are alerted via an internet based system and are appointed during their free-time.

 What crews will be attended to at the airport?

-Subject to the availability of a CISM-Team-member, every crew member requesting help will receive such assistance.
+Subject to the availability of a CISM-Team member and airport accessability for CISM Team members, every crew member requesting help will receive such assistance.

 Who will be informed about those measures?